World-Trees

 The Tree watches.
 The Tree knows.
 The Tree understands.

-World-Trees are giant bio-engineered plants used for construction and land ornementation.
+World-Trees are giant bioengineered plants used for construction and land ornamentation.
 First invented on Earth during the Low Age, they were later perfected on extrasolar settlements such as Elora and Smyrnia.
-They are among the largest feats of bio-engineering in human space, only rivalled by zero-gravity coral weaves.
-World-trees are used as scaffolds or supporting structures for arcologies, districts and even cities.
+They are among the largest feats of bioengineering in human space, only rivalled by zero-gravity coral weaves.
+World-trees are used as scaffolds or supporting structures for arcologies, districts, and even cities.
 They aren't built but grown over the course of several decades.

 Illustration: Rhyzom open-source RPG art, CC-BY-NC 3.0.